lu-tar/blog/content/posts/wifi_channel.md

 - ignore my mouse hovering on things :alien:
 ![File transfer capture on Channelyzer software](/gif/chzer_download.gif)

-I tested the same file transfer on The Ugly 💀 super chaotic 2.4 GHz spectrum in my home (802.11n, channel 13):
+I tested the same file transfer on The Ugly :skull: super chaotic 2.4 GHz spectrum in my home (802.11n, channel 13):
 ![File transfer capture using 802.11g](/gif/chzer_download_2.gif)

 We can see